 I hope you enjoyed the interview.

-If you would like more information on Mike Gillette, you can visit him at MikeGillette.com.
+If you want more information on Mike Gillette, you can visit him at MikeGillette.com.

 Rick Kaselj, MS

-If you are unable to watch or listen to the interview, check out the transcript below.
+If you cannot watch or listen to the interview, check out the transcript below.

-Rick: Now, if we kind of looked at and left people with three tips that they can do to kind of sharpen the mind and strengthen the body?
-And looking at sharpening the mind, we’re kind of talking about sharpening the saw and kind of overcoming like physical obstacles.
+Rick: Now, if we looked at and left people with three tips they can do to sharpen the mind and strengthen the body?
+And looking at sharpening the mind, we’re talking about sharpening the saw and overcoming physical obstacles.

 “I’m just at the gym, bro.
 I’m just getting it.”

 Well, getting what?
-Besides tired, sweaty and loud?
-You need to be specific, you need to have a way to get from point A to point B and then you just have to violent execution.
-It doesn’t have to be violent but I just like it that way. (laughing) Enthusiastic, without restraint, just go, go, go, hard stuff.
+Besides tired, sweaty, and loud?
+You need to be specific, have a way to get from point A to point B, and then you have to violent execution.
+It doesn’t have to be violent, but I like it that way. (laughing) Enthusiastic, without restraint, go, go, go, hard stuff.

-Rick: And that’s applicable to strength and fitness goals, but really in many ways it’s applicable to overcoming pain, overcoming injury.
-I mean, you need to have a goal, you need to have a plan and probably the most important thing is execution of the plan back towards the goal.
+Rick: And that applies to strength and fitness goals, but in many ways it applies to overcoming pain and injury.
+I mean, you need to have a goal, you need to have a plan, and probably the most important thing is the execution of the plan back towards the goal.
 So it’s almost like a big circle.

 Mike: Absolutely.
 Absolutely.
-Because the thing is, if we just have the goal and we have execution but we don’t have a plan, we don’t really know if all of our efforts are kind of meaningfully or functionally leading towards that goal.
-We can find ourselves way over here and we feel like we’re doing stuff, because oh man we’re executing up a storm, but without a good plan it’s not the most efficient use of our time and our energy.
+Because the thing is, if we have the goal and we have execution but we don’t have a plan, we don’t know if all of our efforts are kind of meaningfully or functionally leading towards that goal.
+We can find ourselves over here and feel like we’re doing stuff because oh man, we’re executing up a storm, but without a good plan, it’s not the most efficient use of our time and energy.

-Rick: I meant to say earlier in the interview, you’re kind of talking about the time investment when it comes to mental training or sharpening the saw of the mind.
+Rick: I meant to say earlier in the interview, you’re talking about the time investment when it comes to mental training or sharpening the saw of the mind.

 Mike: I call it the sword.
-I mean, saws are cool but sword is, don’t cut the sword. (laughing)
+I mean, saws are cool, but the sword is, don’t cut the sword. (laughing)

-Rick: You end up going through phases, right?
-If you kind of look at your career, you went through a phase where you’re in the army and you’re focusing on different skills when it related to the army.
-And then you moved into law enforcement and you focused on different skills there and then you went into bodyguard work.
-So even when it comes to mind training, you could take a period of time.
-Like the program that you were talking about, you can dedicate a month to learning the skills, refining the skills, improving in order to get the benefit which will end up carrying over from that one-month investment.
+Rick: You end up going through phases.
+If you look at your career, you went through a phase where you’re in the army, and you’re focusing on different skills related to the army.
+And then you moved into law enforcement, and focused on different skills there and went into bodyguard work.
+So even when it comes to mind training, you could take a period.
+Like the program you were talking about, you can dedicate a month to learning the skills, refining the skills, and improving to get the benefit that will result from that one-month investment.

 Rick: Awesome.
-So we’re kind of at the end of our interview, is there any last-minute points that you want to leave people with or was there a question that I didn’t ask you that you wanted to share with people?
+So we’re at the end of our interview.
+Is there any last-minute points that you want to leave people with, or was there a question that I didn’t ask you that you wanted to share with people?